19 Best Things To Do In Harrogate: A Local’s Guide

 Betty’s Tea Rooms- a Harrogate landmark since 1919

 First opened in 1919, Bettys Tea Room is a Yorkshire institution.
-Many visitors agree that indulging in Betty’s afternoon tea is one of the best things to do in Harrogate.
+Many visitors agree that indulging in Betty’s afternoon tea is one of Harrogate’s best things to do.

 Think starched white linens, immaculately dressed waiting staff and the most scrumptious cakes.
-Add in silver service tea or coffee from a vast choice of blends or a cheeky glass of fizz, then sit back to relax.
+Add silver service tea or coffee from a vast choice of blends or a cheeky glass of fizz, then relax.

 Top Tip: Ask for a window seat overlooking Montpellier Street, as it’s the best location for people-watching.